-- We are reducing our waste and recycling more.
-We have mixed recycling bins in the office and collect crisp packets and batteries to send for recycling through a local scheme.
+- We encourage recycling and have mixed recycling bins in the office.
+We also collect crisp packets and batteries to send for recycling through a local scheme.

 - We are working with the University of Exeter’s environmental growth initiatives to develop our outdoor space at our offices.